raspberrypilearning/from-me-to-you/en/step_6.md

 For example a condition which checks whether one sprite is touching another sprite or when `x` `is > than`{:class="block3operators"} `100`.

-If more than one sprite or the stage is involved in the interaction then you may need to use the `Events`{:class="block3events"} block `broadcast`{:class="block3events"}:
+If more than one sprite or the stage is involved in the interaction then you may need to use the `Events`{:class="block3events"} block `broadcast`{:class="block3events"} to send a message:

 ```blocks3
 broadcast ( v):: events
 ```
-and add the following block to a sprite or backdrop to recieve the broadcast:
+and then add the following block to a sprite or backdrop to recieve the message:

 ```blocks3
 when I receive ( v):: events